c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 - https://base.movella.com/s/article/Understanding-Gimbal-Lock-and-how-to-prevent-it?language=en_US
 - https://en.wikipedia.org/wiki/Gimbal_lock

-## I2C Issues with speed and communication errors
+## I2C Clock-stretch issues on BNO08x and communication errors

 Unfortunately, the BNO080, BNO085, and BNO086 all use **_non-standard clock stretching_** on the I2C.
-This causes a variety of issues including report errors and the need to restart sensor.
+This causes a variety of issues including report errors and the need to restart/reset the sensor.
 Clock stretching interferes with various chips (ex: RP2) in different ways.
 If you see ETIMEDOUT, this is likely the issue (BNO08X Datasheet 1000-3927 v1.17, page 15).
 Some have had good results with software I2C (emulation).
 We do not know how this impacts performance.

-## SPI Setup - for higher speed sensor reports (no clock stretch issues)
+## SPI Setup - for higher speed sensor reports (no clock-stretch issues)

 In order to use SPI on most sensor boards one must add ONE solder blob on PS1.
 On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1 which will set PS1 high for SPI operation.